criticaldata/hst-936-2021/COURSE_FACULTY.md

 ### Jay Chandra
 <img src="Headshot_Pictures/Jay.png" width="324" height="324">

+Jay is a junior at Harvard College studying Statistics & Molecular and Cellular Biology.
+During his time in undergrad, Jay has been involved in many projects related to medical technology, computational neuroscience, and bioinformatics.
+He has extensive experience with the mortality data that will be used in HST 936 and is a co-lead on the preliminary project that was the inspiration of the course (Evaluation of County-Level Heterogeneity in Excess Mortality in Colorado)

 ### Mat Samuel

 ### Kenneth Paik
+<img src="Headshot_Pictures/ken.jpg" width="324" height="324">

 Kenneth Paik is a clinical informatician driving quality improvement and democratizing access through technology innovation, combining a multidisciplinary background in medicine, artificial intelligence, business management, and technology strategy.
 He is a research scientist at the MIT Laboratory for Computational Physiology investigating the secondary analysis of health data and building intelligent decision support systems.

-<img src="Headshot_Pictures/ken.jpg" width="324" height="324">

 ### Umbereen Nehal